-- Develop Kentucky's guidelines for public riverport applications to submit to the Secretary's Office for approval.
-Review and approve any public riverport applications received for grants. - Provide staff support for the Water Transportation Advisory Board. - Plan and host Riverport Meeting as needed. - Interface with the public riverports in the state by responding to information requests, and serving as a member of the Kentucky Association of Riverports. - Actively participate as a member on the AASHTO Standing Committee on Water Transportation (SCOWT). - Conduct annual on-site visits of active public riverports in the state.
+- Maintain Kentucky's guidelines for public riverport applications.
+Review any public riverport applications received for grants. - Provide staff support for the Water Transportation Advisory Board. - Plan and host Riverport Meeting as needed. - Interface with the public riverports in the state by responding to information requests, and serving as a member of the Kentucky Association of Riverports. - Actively participate as a member on the AASHTO Standing Committee on Water Transportation (SCOWT). - Conduct annual on-site visits of active public riverports in the state.